 In what has become an annual process over the last three years, the Michigan Legislature has, again, amended Michigan’s primary Environmental Remediation Statute, known as Part 201 of the Natural Resources and Environmental Protection Act, P.A.
 451 of 1994, as amended.
-The most recent changes provide for more flexibility in managing the environmental remediation process at sites of environmental contamination.
-The following are highlights of these changes.
+The most recent changes to the environmental cleanup law provide for more flexibility in managing the environmental remediation process at sites of environmental contamination.

 - Site specific cleanup criteria now allows for remediation approaches which accommodate contaminant exposure assumptions that are specific to a piece of property.
 In other words, if a specific remediation standard is not recognized by the MDEQ under a default criteria, a party can propose an approach which is unique to the exposure features of a specific piece of property.

 - The definition of a contaminated “facility” has been changed in a way that allows for parcels to be split to prevent non-contaminated portions of the property to avoid “facility” status.

 - The statute now allows for cleanup standards to be adjusted based upon the background level of contamination in the area, regardless of whether or not that background is due to natural or artificially created conditions.
 This approach prevents the waste of resources to clean up a site where contaminants may generally be located in a widespread area around a property.